Consider the Raven Week One

 So what do I do?

-What lie-based beliefs may I have?
-What emotional land mines have I stepped on that make this so difficult?
-Why do I feel so spiritually and emotionally unhealthy?
+What lie-based beliefs may you have?
+What emotional land mines have you stepped on that make this so difficult?
+Why do you feel so spiritually and emotionally unhealthy?

-These are the questions we want to ask in this group and are exploring together.
+These are the questions we want to ask and are exploring together.
 As the Raven searches and collects, we are embarking on our own search and collecting answers to help us with these questions.

 Our brains can only take on so much information before we gloss over and forget what we are reading and can only retain a small percentage of the information.
 You may be experiencing that right now.
 If so, take a short break and watch this youtube video by clicking the link below the nail.
 Note: When you’re done watching hit the return arrow in your browser in the upper left corner to come back to this site: